 *Please make sure to download the exact program you purchased.
 BIAS FX 2, BIAS AMP 2, and their predecessors, are all different products.

-2. Click "Sign In" on Positive Grid website and sign in to your account.
+1. Click the profile icon on the Positive Grid's Home Page and sign in to your account.

-3. Once signed in, find the "My Account" button on the top right corner of the site to enter the user center.
-(Alternatively you can access the user center here.)
+3. After signing in, locate the "My Account" option by clicking on the profile icon on the top right corner of the site to enter the user center.

 Installation